RailProfAC/ShuntingBrakingCurves/README.md

 ## Code

 Please refer to Code.ipynb in this repository for the Jupyter Notebook or the pure python scripts for the Monte Carlo analysis.
+The latter is also available in a multiprocessing code for speed-up of the simulation.

 ## Results